Boreas618/MIPS32-Pipeline/README.md

 You may want to improve the debugger, Makefile or anything else in this process.

-I am so lazy (and have no time) to do anything more, so welcome you to contribute to this project to help students of the next year.
+I am too lazy to do anything more, so welcome you to contribute to this project to help students of the next year.

 Good luck to you!